 Practical Training for ATTs

-Once you have passed the OCQ(AHP) - ATT online assessment you will be granted conditional ATT status by APHA.
+Once you have passed the OCQ(AHP) - ATT online exam, you will need to nominate your Approved Veterinary Supervisor and complete your Sam declaration form.
+You will then be granted conditional ATT status by APHA.
 This can take up to 10 working days.
 You must not start TB testing until you have official confirmation from APHA.

 Testing under supervision

-As soon as you are granted conditional authorisation you must nominate your AVS through your Personal Training Dashboard.
+You must nominate your AVS through your Personal Training Dashboard.
 This will trigger an email to your AVS, asking them to confirm that they are prepared to undertake the AVS role.
 Your AVS may nominate a deputy AVS who will provide cover when required.
-When your AVS has completed this process you may start TB testing.
+When your AVS has completed this process and APHA have received your completed Sam declaration form, they will process your authorisation for conditional AHP status.
+Once you have received an email confirmation from APHA that your conditional authorisation has been granted, you may start TB testing.

 Your AVS will teach you the practical skills required to TB test cattle correctly.
 They must provide direct and continuous supervision at every test you undertake until you pass your Practical Assessment and have been granted full ATT authorisation by APHA.
 When you are granted full authorisation you will be allowed to TB test alone but must always be under the direction of your AVS who must always be available to join you on a farm if needed and must confirm the results of every TB test that you undertake.